andrea-dm/Coursera_Capstone/REPORT.md

 If the first of the above guidelines addresses the question of being as close to the competitors as possible, the second of them hints at the candidate neighborhood as a node of the transportation network, based on the assumption that the more connected it is, the better.
 The last guideline is meant to locate the new restaurant next to any TPL.

 Finally, a couple of remarks.
 The analysis that we have conducted is very far from being complete and exhaustive.
-For instance, the limitations of the Foursquare API had the negative conseguence of restricting the number of venues that we could fetch.
+For instance, the limitations of the Foursquare API had the negative consequence of restricting the number of venues that we could fetch.
 Moreover, the information about population and income are not updated, hence they are susceptible to changes that can affect the results.
 As an example, data about PCI are dated 2015.
 One can clearly overcome such obstacles by appealing to other API and by looking at other economic/financial data.
 We defer similar investigations for they would go beyond the scope of such analysis.